ohmykreee/ohmykreee/README.md

 > **Status:** **PRIVATE KEY/REVOKE CERT LOST**

 > **Note:** This key was used for older commits.
 I no longer have access to the private key due to a hardware transition/data loss.
-I am doing commits rebase to sign old commits with currently working key. **Do not use this key for encrypted communication.**
+I am doing commits rebase to sign old commits with currently working key (maybe or too lazy to do so). **Do not use this key for encrypted communication.**

 ```plaintext
 -----BEGIN PGP PUBLIC KEY BLOCK-----